LexieK7/ORION/README.md

 - 🔎 **Traceable outputs:** each agent stores prompts, raw responses, parsed JSON, and upstream evidence paths.
 - 👩‍⚕️ **Human-AI collaboration:** clinicians can inspect, intervene, and provide test results at each stage.
 - 🧫 **Diagnostic planning:** recommends IHC and molecular/ISH tests when needed.
-- 🔄 **Interactive and batch modes:** supports both case-by-case use and Excel-based batch testing.
-- 🧩 **LLM-agnostic deployment:** can be adapted to advanced OpenAI-compatible LLM providers.

 ## Important Note About This Release